 Posts by Yury Velikanov

-Friday 13 of June 2012 I was oncall Oracle DBA.
+On Friday 13 of June 2012, I was an on-call Oracle DBA.
 I got to work on a high priority client’s request.
-A financial team of one of my team’s clients was executing final steps of a year closing process in their ERP production environment and had a problem.
+One of our client’s financial team was executing final steps of a year closing process in their ERP production environment and had a problem.
 The step that I received a complain about took 2 hours and still didn’t complete.

 This blog post is a short summary of one of our migration strategies used to migrate Oracle 10g databases to ODA balancing the requirements of minimal downtime and efforts/costs of the project.